pumanzor/modbus/USR-TCP232-304/Readme.md

 3.- RS485 Reles

-4.- A MQTT instance to send and receive messages by an web application to take remote control
+4.- The USR-TCP232-304 gateway to interfacing between Ethernet world and rs485 bus

 To achieve this on Raspberry pi you must to install pymodbus library